First-Time Buyer Mortgages: Your Guide to First-Time Home Financing

 Despite your utmost efforts to boost your chances of mortgage approval, there remains a likelihood that you may not be accepted for a first-time buyer mortgage.
 If this occurs, keep your spirits high.

 You might want to think about submitting applications to other lenders who could have more fitting criteria for your personal circumstances.
-Each lender evaluates applications according to their distinct set of rules, indicating a refusal from one lender’s basic rate doesn’t guarantee the same from others.
+Each lender evaluates applications according to their distinct set of rules, indicating a refusal from one lender doesn’t guarantee the same from others.
+Some lenders specialise in helping first-time buyers or those with less-than-perfect credit histories.

 A rejection at present doesn’t denote permanent refusal in achieving homeownership as a first-time buyer.